 Kjar, D. S., and T. R. Suman.
 2007.
 First records of invasion by the myrmecine Japanese Ant Vollenhovia emeryi W. M. Wheeler (Hymenoptera:Formicinae) in the United States.
 Proc.
 Ent.
 Soc.
 Wash.
 109: 596-604

-Kjar, D. S. Increased ant richness is associated with alien-plant cover in a small Mid-Atlantic riparian forest. (submitted)
+Kjar, D. S., and Zachary Park* Increased ant (Hymenoptera: Formicidae) incidence and richness is associated with alien-plant cover in a small Mid-Atlantic riparian forest. (submitted)

 Kjar, D. S. An evaluation of species sampling efficacy using field studies and computer modeling. (in prep)